Faculty Coordinator: Gender, Women & Sexuality Studies

 My courses expose students to small and large-scale examples of grassroots resistance to political, economic, and social injustice.
 In my classes I try and center the voices of marginalized communities.
 I want students of color to see themselves represented in the assigned texts and in the histories studied in class.
 I want women and LGBTQ folks to feel connected to and not alienated by the course content.
 I consider myself an ally to marginalized students; “an unafraid educator with and for undocumented students and families.”
 I want students to leave my classes inspired to keep asking whose voices are we not hearing and why?
 Ultimately, I hope that students are empowered to translate personal political frustration into mobilization for social justice.

 In all of my classes I center feminist knowledge, student led learning, and research.
 For example, I co-created the Feminist Community Archive of Washington (FCA-WA) when I developed my GWSS class “Histories and Movements of Gender and Sexuality” (BISGWS 302).
-UWB librarians Denise Hattwig and Dave Ellenwood (now at North Seattle Community College), Kara Adams, Director of the CBLR office, and I created the FCA-WA and students in BISGWS 302 do community-based research with local feminist and gender justice organizations to populate it.
-(The project has also led to multiple conference presentations and an article about the assignment and archive in the Feminist Teacher.
+UWB librarians Denise Hattwig and Dave Ellenwood, Kara Adams, Director of the CBLR office, and I created the FCA-WA and students do community-based research about local organizations to populate it.
+(We have published a paper about the assignment and archive in the Feminist Teacher.
 27(1): 47-65.
-2018).
+2016 ).
+Another feminist class project, also co-facilitated with Denise Hattwig, GWSS librarian Penelope Wood, and student peer facilitator & GWSS student Nicole Carter, is a zine called Badass Womxn in the Pacific Northwest.
+The entire class collectively produced an open-access, online and hard copy version which included 41 biographies of basass womxn in the PNW, original multilingual poetry and art, and more!
+This assignment happens in “Rad Womxn in the Global South” (BIS 227).

 Recent blog posts by Julie Shayne on teaching and social justice are linked below: